 Below we offer a classroom-ready case study to help students with the decision-making process.
 NewseumED uses a case-study approach in many of the media literacy and First Amendment classes it offers.
 We teach that ethics is asking a series of questions in an effort to make the “right” and justifiable decision.
 The Unabomber case study provides questions to help guide the discussion, as well as “the real story” and additional resources dealing with the ethical dilemma.

 You can find additional case studies related to terrorism in our Freedom in the Balance section on our website.
 The EDCollection uses the lens of the Sept.
 11, 2001, attacks to explore the fragile balancing throughout U.S. history of the First Amendment freedoms with concerns for safety, diversity and the public good.
-The complete, free EDCollection unveils in March 2016 but you can sample some of the content, including case studies, now by registering for the website.
-Registration is free, secure, and only takes a minute.

 Case Study: Giving a Killer a Voice

 You are the publisher of a major daily newspaper in the United States.
 A man known to the FBI as UNABOM —nicknamed “Unabomber” by the news media — has promised to stop a series of mail bomb attacks if your paper or another venerable newspaper publishes his 35,000-word, rambling manifesto and three follow-up documents.
 Over a period of 17 years, the terrorist’s homemade bombs have killed three people and injured 23 others.

 Law enforcement officials want you to publish his treatise against modern society in hopes that someone might recognize his thinking and aid in his arrest.

 The Unabomber has given you three months to publish his manifesto.

 What do you do?

 A. Publish the entire document.
 It could save lives and aid in an arrest.